gep13-talks/CakeDemos/README.md

 **NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [DDDNorth tag](https://github.com/gep13/CakeDemos/releases/tag/DDDNorth)

+* It was then given at [KC .NET User Group](https://www.meetup.com/KC-NET-User-Group) on the 30th January 2018.
+The slides for the talk can be found [here]().

+**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [KCDUG branch]().

 # Running Demos with no external internet connection